Frequently Asked Questions

 What is myCMU?

-Your myCMU login and password is mailed to you after you complete your application for admission. myCMU provides tutorials, announcements, gives you access to any online courses you are enrolled in, tracks the documents received by financial aid, notifies you if you are selected for FINANCIAL AID VERIFICATION, allows you to register for future courses, provides a billing statement, and MUCH more.
+Your myCMU login and password is emailed to you after you complete your application for admission. myCMU provides tutorials, announcements, gives you access to any online courses you are enrolled in, tracks the documents received by financial aid, notifies you if you are selected for FINANCIAL AID VERIFICATION, allows you to register for future courses, provides a billing statement, and MUCH more.
 Tutorials are available at the myCMU homepage. myCMU links are at the top of each CMU webpage, or by accessing your site location from our website.

 How do I register for classes?